tbidne/nix-hs-shells/README.md

 # GHC Support Matrix

 The below matrix shows how well a particular GHC version is supported.
-In particular:
+Legend:

+- 🌕: Support exists with good caching.
+- 🌓: Support exists with poor caching.
+- 🌑: Support does not exist.

-- **Caching:** A ✔️ means that the GHC shell has fast caching for itself and all supported tools.
-A ❌ means that either the bare GHC shell itself or at least one supported tool has poor caching.
+- **Caching:** A 🌕 means that the GHC shell has fast caching for itself.
+A 🌓 means that either the bare GHC shell itself or at least one supported tool has poor caching.
-- **HLS:** If the **haskell-language-supported** in particular is supported.
+- **HLS:** If the **haskell-language-server** in particular is supported.
-- **All Tools:** If every tool is supported.
+- **All Tools:** A 🌕 means that all tools are supported with good caching.
+A 🌓 means that at least one tool has poor caching, and 🌑 means that at least one tool is not supported.

 GHC versions that support all tools and have fast caching are bolded.
 Precise information can be found in the source: [nix/ghc_map.nix](./nix/ghc_map.nix)